aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/02-intro-kotlin.md

 }
 ```

 As you can see, we will automatically await the return result of a suspend function when called inside a coroutine or in another suspend function.
+This is nothing special.
+Coroutines are automatically awaited within a

+#### Jobs

+The `launch {}` lambda returns a **job**, which you can cancel with `job.cancel()` to cancel the coroutine.
 ## Building CLI apps

 ### Accepting arguments